meganz/MEGAchat/Readme.md

 Since the Chromium build system (at least the curent revision) relies heavily on python, and it assumes the python version is 2.7, the `python` command must map to python2 instead of python3.
 This may not be true on more recent systems.
-To easily accomodate forthis, you can create a symlink named `python` that points to `/usr/bin/python2`.
+To easily accomodate for this, you can create a symlink named `python` that points to `/usr/bin/python2`.
 Put that symlink in a private directory that doesn't contain other executables, and include this directory to be first in the system PATH in the shell where you build webrtc, before invoking